statnett/image-scanner-operator/README.md

 If you are using [Kyverno](https://kyverno.io/), the OpenReports CRDs might be installed already.
-Starting with Kyverno 1.15 release (Helm chart 3.5), there is an opt-in to make Kyverno report in OpenReports format.
+Starting with Kyverno 1.15 release (Helm chart 3.5), there is an opt-in to make Kyverno reports in OpenReports format.
 To enable the opt-in, set the Kyverno Helm chart value `openreports.enable=true`, which will ensure the required CRDs are installed by the Kyverno Helm chart.